cpgf/cpgf/samples/sfml/readme.txt

 The samples are Pong and PostFX in SFML sample applications.

-All the SFML related code is written in Lua and Javascript.
+All the SFML related code is written in Lua, Javascript, or Python.

 To run the sample, after compiled the application, copy folder datas from SFML samples/bin to build/bin, then go to build/bin, run